Woohyun-Kang/Sharp-Shimmerless-Shader/README.md

 ### Subpixel Shaders
 *rgb* and *bgr* shaders are for horizontal subpixel layouts, and *vrgb* and *vbgr* shaders are for vertical subpixel layouts.
 It supports subpixel rendering by offsetting positions of output pixels per each color.

+Subpixel shaders need to sample input pixels three times per output pixel, and this could make them significantly slower than the basic shader.